mrmrs/html/README.md

 # HTML

-Common markup patterns I use for developing websites.
+Here, what I have shown is the pattern of Common Markup Language which I generally use to create my websites.

 # Features

-* All non-media elements in the HTML5 spec are included on one page and are ready to be styled.
+* All non-media elements in the HTML5 specification are included on one page and are ready to be styled.
-* Modular Structure - add your own patterns, or delete the ones you don't like.
+* Modular Structure - Add your own patterns, or delete the ones you don't like.
-* Semantic and accessible markup examples for common design patterns.
+* Semantic and Accessible Markup Examples for common design patterns.
-* Thoroughly commented code (notes and reference links for new HTML developers)
+* Thoroughly commented code (Notes and Reference links for new HTML developers)

 # Getting the Code

-* Create a new repo for your project on Github
+* Create a new Repository for your project on Github itself.
 * In terminal run
 ```bash
     git clone git@github.com:mrmrs/html.git yourNewRepoName